jeromesdk/binary_prediction/README.md

 The project aims to implement a machine learning workflow no matter the kind of input dataset.

 1. Import the dataset
-2. Clean the data, perform pre-processing
-    Replace missing values by average or median values Center and normalize the data
+2. Clean the data, perform pre-processing (replace missing values by average or median values, center and normalize the data)
-3. Split the dataset
-    Split between training set and test set
-    Split the training set for cross-validation
+3. Split the dataset (split between training set and test set, split the training set for cross-validation)
 4. Train the model (including feature selection)
 5. Validate the model